lgatto/RforProteomics/README.md

 dataset
 [`PXD000001`](http://proteomecentral.proteomexchange.org/cgi/GetDataset?ID=PXD000001) from
 the [ProteomeXchange](http://www.proteomexchange.org/) repository in several examples.
-The data can be queries and downloaded from `R` with the [`rpx`](http://bioconductor.org/packages/release/bioc/html/rpx.html) package.
+The data can be queried and downloaded from `R` with the [`rpx`](http://bioconductor.org/packages/release/bioc/html/rpx.html) package.
 The `RforProteomics` vignette is a detailed document